Background and history

 The Irish Aikido Federation is a non-profit, educational and cultural organisation.
 The constitution of the IrAF states that its purpose is to:

-The President and chief instructor of the Irish Aikido Federation is Mr. Seán MacRuairí, 6th Dan.
+The President and chief instructor of the Irish Aikido Federation is Mr. Seán MacRuairí shihan, 7th dan.

 The IrAF is the representative organisation for Aikikai World Aikido Headquarters www.aikikai.jp.or in Ireland (since 1983) and has been a member of the International Aikido Federation www.aikido-international.org since its inception.

-Some courses have been conducted by a visiting Aikikai Shihan since 2000.
+Annual Spring courses have been conducted by a visiting Aikikai Hombu dojo instructors since 2000.

 Irish Aikido Federation-affiliated dojos are run by approved Aikido instructors.
-The IrAF operates a two-tier instructor training programme (ITP) to train Aikido instructors to a high standard.
-The quality of instruction in all IrAF-affiliated dojos is monitored by the Irish Aikido Federation.
+The IrAF operates a structured training programme (ITP) to train members to recognised national and international instructor qualifications.
+The quality of instruction in IrAF-affiliated dojos is monitored by the Irish Aikido Federation.
 The Aikido instruction in IrAF dojos follows the training syllabus and methods of instruction laid down by the Aikikai Foundation.

-The Irish Aikido Federation organises weekend Aikido training courses throughout the year, catering for all levels of skill.
-Many courses are taught by visiting instructors; the spring course in particular is conducted by an instructor from World Aikido Headquarters.
+The Irish Aikido Federation organises monthly Aikido training courses throughout the year, catering for all levels of skill.
+Some courses are taught by visiting instructors; the spring course in particular is conducted by an instructor from World Aikido Headquarters.
 A residential summer school is held annually.

 Clubs & Organisations

-The Irish Aikido Federation is affiliated to the Aikikai Foundation, Tokyo http://www.aikikai.or.jp/eng/index.html
+The Irish Aikido Federation is an organisation recognised by the Aikikai Foundation, Tokyo. http://www.aikikai.or.jp/eng/index.html